ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 }
 ```

-By annotating this attribute to your resolver, it will intercept the field descriptor and apply the configuration to it.
-Attributes that start with the verb `Use` will apply field middleware to the field, changing the runtime behavior of the annotated resolver.
+Annotating our resolver with this attribute, we will lead to intercepting the field descriptor and applying the configuration to it.
+Attributes that start with the verb `Use` will apply field middleware, changing the runtime behavior of the annotated resolver.

 <img src="/img/backend/example2-part1-middleware.png" width="300" />